EnzoBnl/enzobnl/spark.md

    - else if there is available unused space in execution region: it borrows it and uses it
    - else: excess cached blocks are evicted

-*Note*:
+*Notes on block eviction*:
-When a cached *RDD* blocks is evicted from storage region, it means that they are simply removed if `MEMORY_ONLY` but spilled to disk if `MEMORY_AND_DISK`, following a Least Recently Used policy. block of an RDD cannot be evicted to put another block of the same RDD.
+- When a cached *RDD* blocks is evicted from storage region, it means that it is simply removed if `MEMORY_ONLY` but spilled to disk if `MEMORY_AND_DISK`.
+- The choice of the next block to evict follows a Least Recently Used policy.
+- A block of an RDD cannot be evicted to put another block of the same RDD.

 ## IV/ Memory format (during processing) evolution  (SQL)